 Clearing the First Hurdle

-Withdrawal and detoxing from heroin should never be tackled at home.
+Withdrawal and detoxing from heroin should never be attempted at home.
 The process is rarely life-threatening, but uncomfortable symptoms could tempt you to use again.
+These symptoms are part of the reason for the fear of heroin detox.
 Depending on the severity of your addiction, you could even have physical problems.
 You’ll need the compassion, support and close monitoring of trained professionals.

 While detoxing from heroin, you may experience the following: